-Financial variables are also affected.
-Figure 14 and 15 show that ecological feedbacks affect dividend yields, the market value of shares, firms Tobin's q and their (sectoral) leverage ratio, respectively.
-Dividend yields always fall relative to their baseline values - Figure 14-a.
-An identical dynamics is recorded for the market value of equity & shares - Figure 14-b.
-In addition, the positive impact of MOIS policies is (partially) affected by ecological feedbacks.
-By contrast, both the Tobin's q and firms' leverage ratio - figures 15a and 15-b, respectively - increase relative to their baseline values when ecological effects are considered.
-The reason is that capital accumulation slows down relative to both the market value of shares and firms' demand for new loans.
+By contrast, both the Tobin's q - Figure 12-a - and firms' leverage ratio - Figure 12-b - increase compared with their baseline values when ecological effects are considered.
+The reason is that capital accumulation slows down compared with both the market value of shares and firms' demand for new loans.
 The latter, in turn, are less affected than the market value of shares (in the short run at least).
-As a result, ecological feedbacks reduce the financial soundness of the private sector overall.31 Finally, both matter and energy prices reduce relative to their baseline values when economic growth is affected, due to the reduction in demand for production inputs - see Figure 16.
+As a result, ecological feedbacks reduce the financial soundness of the firms' sector overall.
+On the other hand, both matter and energy prices reduce relative to their baseline values when economic growth is affected - see Figure 13.
 MOIS policies are still effective at supporting economic growth and tackling financial fragility.
-This may or may not entail a higher depletion rate of natural reserves and higher CO2 emissions, depending on the size of efficiency gains generated by green spending.
+This may or may not entail a higher depletion rate of natural resources, depending on the size of efficiency gains generated by green spending.